-Below is a depiction of how we reward intrinsic value growth using long-term incentive awards:
+Below is a depiction of how we reward intrinsic value per share growth using long-term incentive awards:

-Equity Allocations in 2021 for the 2020 Performance Year: For the 2020 performance year, the compensation committee estimated that the two-year CAGR of our intrinsic value per share was 31.4%, which the compensation committee considered to be excellent performance.
-This performance resulted in an aggregate equity pool of 850,608 shares from a 2.6% growth in intrinsic value allocated to our service providers and our Board of Directors.
-From the pool of 850,608 shares available, deductions were made for new hire grants, spot bonus grants, promotional grants and non-employee director grants already made in performance year 2020.
-Deductions from the pool were also made for the bonus grants issued in 2021, described below under "Other Equity Awards for 2020 Company Performance Issued in 2021", and for an anticipated issuance of a non-plan common stock donation to a non-profit organization.
-After deductions, the remaining 545,378 shares were then granted in the form of restricted stock units in 2021 for the 2020 performance year to certain employees, including named executive officers.
+Equity Allocations in 2022 for the 2021 Performance Year: For the 2021 performance year, we estimated that the year-over-year annual growth of our intrinsic value per share was 41.4%.
+After adjusting for foreign exchange and available cash used during the performance year, this resulted in an aggregate equity pool of 630,952 shares.
+From the pool of 630,952 shares available, deductions were made for new hire grants, spot bonus grants, promotional grants and non-employee director grants already made in performance year 2021.
+Deductions from the pool were also made for the bonus grants issued in 2022, described below under "Other Equity Awards for 2021 Company Performance Issued in 2022".
+After deductions, the remaining 472,814 shares were then granted in the form of restricted stock units in 2022 for the 2021 performance year to certain employees, including named executive officers.
 These restricted stock units will vest over four years.

-To determine the specific amounts granted to each named executive officer in 2021, the Chief Executive Officer, considering team member input, determined the value each individual contributed toward our growth in intrinsic value per share.
-In making this determination, the Chief Executive Officer also reviewed how each named executive officer demonstrated leadership to achieve those results and the officer's ability to impact future growth of the Company.
-The Executive Vice President of People and Legal collected this input and provided an overview to help the Chief Executive Officer make differentiated awards.
+To determine the specific amounts granted to each named executive officer in 2022 for performance year 2021, our Chief Executive Officer, considering team member input, determined the value each individual contributed toward our growth in intrinsic value per share.
+In making this determination, our Chief Executive Officer also reviewed how each named executive officer demonstrated leadership to achieve those results and the officer's ability to impact future growth of the Company.
 The compensation committee considered these recommendations and assessed potential long-term incentive awards against each named executive officer's base pay and bonus levels.
-The Chief Executive Officer and Executive Vice President of People and Legal were not present for the decisions relating to their own long-term equity incentive awards.
-Following this process, the compensation committee approved the following grants to named executive officers in February 2021 based on 2020 performance:
+Our Chief Executive Officer was not present for the decisions relating to his own long-term equity incentive awards.
+Following this process, the compensation committee approved the following grants to named executive officers in February 2022 based on 2021 performance:

-Name Long-Term Incentive Awards (Number of RSUs granted in 2021 for 2020 Performance) RSU Value (1)
+Name Long-Term Incentive Awards (Number of RSUs Granted in 2022 for 2021 Performance) RSU Value (1)

-Darryl Rawlings 43,804 \$ 4,617,818
+Darryl Rawlings 15,132 \$ 1,356,281

+Drew Wolff 13,219 \$ 1,184,819

+Margi Tooth 52,250 \$ 4,683,168

-Tricia Plouf 46,312 \$ 4,882,211
+Tricia Plouf 52,250 \$ 4,683,168

-Margaret Tooth 46,828 \$ 4,936,608

-Asher Bearman 32,061 \$ 3,379,871

-Gavin Friedman 32,061 \$ 3,379,871
+Gavin Friedman 6,181 \$ 554,003

+Asher Bearman 2,881 \$ 258,224

-(1) The amounts in this column represent aggregate grant date fair value of the RSUs granted in 2021 for 2020 performance, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
+(1) The amounts in this column represent aggregate grant date fair value of the RSUs granted in 2022 for 2021 performance, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
 The amounts reflect accounting cost and may not correspond to the actual economic value realized by our officers.
-See Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020 for a summary of the assumptions we apply in calculating these amounts.
+See Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021 for a summary of the assumptions we apply in calculating these amounts.

 The compensation committee determined that the long-term equity grants above were reasonable in the context of the growth of our intrinsic value per share and each individual's contribution to that growth.
-The table below provides an overview of 2020 performance year compensation for all named executive officers.
+The table below provides an overview of 2021 performance year compensation for all named executive officers.